TopeAdebayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that display the lines containing a paticular trend from a file
+Write a script that displays all the lines in the file that does not contain a certain word”.